raspberrypilearning/talk-like-a-pirate/worksheet.md

   <textarea id="normal"></textarea>
   ```

-1. Using this code as an example, add one more `textarea` box which will contain the pirate speak text.
+1. Using this code as an example, add another `<textarea>` box below the first one which will contain the pirate speak text.
 Set the id to `pirate`.

 1. Save the file and refresh your internet browser to check that the textarea boxes appear as expected.

   ![Text area](images/boxes.png)

-1. If you want the textarea boxes to be a bit bigger or to use a different font, you can add CSS code in the `<head>` (or in the CSS section on CodePen).
+1. If you want the textarea boxes to be a bit bigger or to use a different font, you can add CSS code in the `<head>` (or in the CSS section on CodePen) to change the style of the `<textarea>` boxes.

   ```html
   <style type="text/css">